Top 10 Songs of 1982 That Made the 80s Finally Sound Like the 80s

 This is the song that made you think: “Wait… music can sound like that now?”
 Like the future just walked in wearing leather and neon.

-A classic “early-80s pivot” hit—rock getting cleaner, colder, and more synth-aware without fully letting go of guitars.
+Legacy A classic early-80s pivot hit — rock getting cleaner, colder, and more synth-aware without fully letting go of guitars.

 #8 — “Hurts So Good” — John Cougar